An Inside Look at UTI’s CNC Classes

 Manual Machining Basics

-Topics covered in this course include manual lathe operations and vertical milling setup.
+Topics covered in this CNC machining training course include manual lathe operations and vertical milling setup.
 You will be taught the skills necessary to ensure proper and accurate use of manual lathe and milling machines to create various part features.

 The course concludes with a conversation about offhand grinding equipment, as well as information relating to grinding wheels.
-You’ll also learn to safely deburr parts and sharpen cutting tools.
+You’ll also be taught to safely deburr parts and sharpen cutting tools.

 Key takeaways